 Fill out the Cost Center/Account Creation Request form and submit for the appropriate signatures of approval.
 Please ensure you have discussed the reason, need, and funding source with the Budget Office team prior to submitting the form to Lavetta Blick, Finance, for processing.

-The rates cited are for use on grants, contracts and other agreements with the Federal Government as a percentage of direct salary/wages unless the funding agency prohibits the charging of overhead or does not pay the full rate.
+The rates cited are for use on grants, contracts and other agreements with the Federal Government as a percentage of modified total direct cost which consist of all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel and up to the first $25,000 of each subaward (regardless of the period of performance of the subawards under the award).

 The FY19-20 total University budget as approved by the Board of Visitors in April 2019 is $175,863,790.
 The breakdown by Revenue Source is:

 |E&G Agency 212||

 Call the Budget Office to request training one-on-one or in a group setting.
 Contact information for the Budget Office Team is:

 Mary Weaver 524-6772, firstname.lastname@example.org